hantsy/javaee8-jsf-sample/README.md

 # javaee8-jsf-sample(WIP)

-## Purpose

-This sample application demonstrates how to use the latest specificaitons brought in Java EE 8 to build a traditional MVC application.
+Java EE 8 and Glassfish v5 had beed released for a few days, I also spend some time to update to the last specificaitons brought by Java EE 8.
+This sample application will show how to build a traditional MVC application using Java EE 8 new features.

-The following specifications are included in this sample:
+The following specifications are used in this sample appliacation:

 * JSF 2.3
 * JPA 2.2(and EJB, JTA) for database operations